AWS-Hero-Image-2000x900

 Skill Building—Ritual, Not Religion: A Skill Lab for Designing Microrituals for Burnout Recovery (Culturally Humble, No Spiritual Bypassing)

-Ritual is a human technology for meaning-making, transition, and resilience—Yet it is often misunderstood as religion or dismissed or mischaracterized as unscientific.
+Ritual is a human technology for meaning-making, transition, and resilience—Yet, it is often misunderstood as religion or dismissed or mischaracterized as unscientific.
 This skill-building lab trains wellness professionals to design and facilitate brief microrituals (two to five minutes) that support recovery from burnout and moral fatigue in diverse settings.
 Participants will learn a simple, repeatable, ritual-design framework and practice applying two critical safety filters: a No-Bypassing Check (to prevent forced positivity harm) and a Cultural Humility Check (to support ethical adaptation, attribution, and audience fit).
 Learners will leave with two facilitation-ready microrituals, a short facilitation script, and take-home templates they can implement immediately in workplaces, campuses, and community programs.

 Attendees will be able to: